wyang342/news-site-I/README.md

 ## Component III: Nav
 The Nav component should accept the following props:
 1. navItems - an array of navItem objects.
-2. handleNavItemClick - a function
+2. handleNavClick - a function

 The Nav component should return a `<nav>` component that contains `<a>`'s as children - one for every item in the this.props.navItems array.